 window shown in the left.
 Each model has an associated set of

-version of the Tsyganenko models, which can be combined with IGRF or
+versions of the Tsyganenko models, which can be combined with IGRF or

 dipole internal field models.

 Tsyganenko 2001: The two IMF-related indices G1 and G2 take into account